seancdavis/heartwood/README.md

 ### Sidebar Settings

-The sidebar in Cambium is driven by your `config/admin/sidebar.yml` settings file.
+The sidebar in Heartwood is driven by your `config/admin/sidebar.yml` settings file.
 It's pretty semantic and simple.

 The default sidebar is: